mizzunet/awesome-calibre-kindle/README.md

 * [wiktionary-to-kindle](https://github.com/nyg/wiktionary-to-kindle) - Converts a set of Wiktionary entries to a .mobi dictionary usable by a Kindle.

 ## Others
-* [bookery](https://github.com/Patrick-Vogt/bookery) -  Manage all your ebooks and send them to your reader
 * [KindleTool](https://github.com/NiLuJe/KindleTool) -  A tool for creating & extracting Kindle updates and more
 * [Lector](https://github.com/msuozzo/Lector) - An API for your Kindle data